 Dr. Rup B. Khadka (1994) in his book 'Nepalese taxation: A path for Reform, Dr. Khadka has reviewed the development of Nepalese tax system, analyzed its existing problems and studied the feasibility and possibility of tax reform.
 He lights on the domestic and international economic scenario.
-Then he states that in Nepal, tax reform has become necessary and possible due to both internal and external factors. further, economic reforms, including tax reforms, have been taking place very rapidly in south Asian countries including India, Pakistan and Bangaladesh and the export pressure in other countries including Nepal.
+Then he states that in Nepal, tax reform has become necessary and possible due to both internal and external factors.
+Further, economic reforms, including tax reforms, have been taking place very rapidly in south Asian countries including India, Pakistan and Bangladesh and the export pressure in other countries including Nepal.
 In context of Nepal, he states, 'the forging clearly indicates that the Nepalese tax system doesn't satisfy the criteria of a good tax system.
-Moreover, poor enforcement has only served the distort the Nepalese tax system doesn't satisfy the criteria of a good tax system.
+Moreover, poor enforcement has only served the distorted Nepalese tax system doesn't satisfy the criteria of a good tax system.

-Moreover, poor enforcement has only served the distort the Nepalese tax system to an even greater extent.
 It is therefore, necessary to rationalize the structure and operation of the Nepalese taxes and strengthen the tax administration.